baaivision/EVA/clip/README.md

 The ImageNet-1K zero-shot classification performance is higher than our paper (`78.5` *v.s.* `78.2`) because of longer training.

+We choose to train a 1.3B CLIP model, not because it is easy, but because it is hard.
+Please refer to [this note](https://docs.google.com/document/d/1FXosAZ3wMrzThgnWR6KSkXIz4IMItq3umDGos38pJps/edit) for a glance of the challenges in training very large CLIP.

 To our knowledge, EVA-CLIP is the largest performant open-sourced CLIP model evaluated via zero-shot classification performance.
 We will updates the results in our paper soon.

-For more details of EVA-CLIP, please refer to Section 2.3.5 of our [paper](https://arxiv.org/pdf/2211.07636.pdf).
+For more details of EVA-CLIP, please refer to Section 2.3.5 of [our paper](https://arxiv.org/pdf/2211.07636.pdf).

 ## Usage